 - the company develops and maintain best practices human resources policies and procedures; and

-- proper regard is paid to the interests of shareholders.
+- proper regard is given to the interests of shareholders.

 Role and activities of the Committee: